Dorian8013/algo/docs/deploy-from-script-or-cloud-init-to-localhost.md

 # Deploy from script or cloud-init

-You can use `install.sh` to prepare the environment and deploy AlgoVPN on the local Ubuntu server in one shot using cloud-init, or run the script directly on the server after it's been created.
+You can use `install.sh` to prepare the environment and deploy rAlgoVPN on the local Ubuntu server in one shot using cloud-init, or run the script directly on the server after it's been created.
 The script doesn't configure any parameters in your cloud, so you're on your own to configure related [firewall rules](/docs/firewalls.md), a floating IP address and other resources you may need.
-The output of the install script (including the p12 and CA passwords) can be found at `/var/log/algo.log`, and user config files will be installed into the `/opt/algo/configs/localhost` directory.
-If you need to update users later, `cd /opt/algo`, change the user list in `config.cfg`, install additional dependencies as in step 4 of the [main README](https://github.com/trailofbits/algo/blob/master/README.md), and run `./algo update-users` from that directory.
+The output of the install script (including the p12 and CA passwords) can be found at `/var/log/ralgo.log`, and user config files will be installed into the `/opt/ralgo/configs/localhost` directory.
+If you need to update users later, `cd /opt/ralgo`, change the user list in `config.cfg`, install additional dependencies as in step 4 of the [main README](https://github.com/Dorian8013/rAlgo/blob/master/README.md), and run `./ralgo update-users` from that directory.

 ## Cloud init deployment

 You can copy-paste the snippet below to the user data (cloud-init or startup script) field when creating a new server.

-For now this has only been successfully tested on [DigitalOcean](https://www.digitalocean.com/docs/droplets/resources/metadata/), Amazon [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) and [Lightsail](https://lightsail.aws.amazon.com/ls/docs/en/articles/lightsail-how-to-configure-server-additional-data-shell-script), [Google Cloud](https://cloud.google.com/compute/docs/startupscript), [Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/using-cloud-init) and [Vultr](https://my.vultr.com/startup/), although Vultr doesn't [officially support cloud-init](https://www.vultr.com/docs/getting-started-with-cloud-init).
+For now this has only been successfully tested on Amazon [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

 ```
 #!/bin/bash
-curl -s https://raw.githubusercontent.com/trailofbits/algo/master/install.sh | sudo -E bash -x
+curl -s https://raw.githubusercontent.com/Dorian8013/rAlgo/master/install.sh | sudo -E bash -x
 ```
-The command will prepare the environment and install AlgoVPN with the default parameters below.
+The command will prepare the environment and install rAlgoVPN with the default parameters below.
 If you want to modify the behavior you may define additional variables.

 ## Variables